RepairShopr/AutoPrintr-win/README.md

 git update-index --assume-unchanged AutoPrintr\Credentials.cs
 ```

-This command will prevent commiting this filw to repo, if it will change.
+This command will prevent commiting this file to repo, if it changes.